codefinity/oeuvre/README.md

 > "... the craft of software architecture manifests in the ability of architects to analyze business and domain requirementsalong with other important factors to find a solution that balances all concerns optimally." ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

 Design should be guided by the requirement.
 Key to a good architecture is getting requirements right.
 Requirement is where everything starts from.
 Requirement is the unit of change of architecture.
 If the requirement instead of religning the architecture is seen as changing a few lines of code in the layers, then probably the architecture is built around technical concerns and layers.

-Software must be modelled around business not technology or layers.
+Software must be modelled around business and not technology or layers.

 ### Single Responsibility Principle

-This is the backbone of every elegant design.
+To have a better Evolutionary maneuverability of the architecture its important that each subsystem be designed in such a way that it performs only one function and performs it pretty well.
+This applies for both **Architectural** as well as **Business Component**.

 ### Importance of Boundaries